pagopa-archive/io-infrastructure-post-config/kubernetes/README.md

-# IO (Digital Citizenship) Kubernetes confiuration files
+# IO (Digital Citizenship) Kubernetes configuration files

 This directory contains the configuration for deploying the backend components of the IO project in the Kubernetes (K8S) cluster, previously provisioned by Terraform.